 All session and poster proposals must be submitted ONLINE.
 NACCHO will not accept faxed, e-mailed, or mailed submissions.

 Deadline & Notification Timeline

-Proposals must be received by 11:59 PM Pacific Time on Friday, Dec.
-18. NACCHO cannot guarantee that proposals submitted after the deadline will be considered.
+Proposals submissions are now closed.
+NACCHO cannot guarantee that proposals submitted after the deadline will be considered.
 NACCHO Annual Conference Workgroup members will review all applications and notification of acceptance or rejection will be sent to the Session Contact Person by close of business on March 17, 2016.